 GM issues two recalls for more than 900,000 new vehicles

-REUTERS: General Motors Co said on Thursday (Dec 19) it is issuing recalls for more than 900,000 vehicles worldwide in two separate campaigns to address brake software and fire risks.
+REUTERS: General Motors Co said Thursday it is issuing recalls for more than 900,000 vehicles worldwide in two separate campaigns to address brake software and fire risks.

 GM is also recalling more than 400,000 2019-2020 Chevrolet Silverado 1500 and GMC Sierra 1500 trucks because battery positive cable rings may have been manufactured with excessive glue, potentially resulting in a fire risk.